 What Students Wish They Took

 Today, universities have students declare a major almost immediately.
-That is not to say they cannot change their major but once they are following their course track, it can become difficult to switch especially if you are too far into your major.
-For those students that love their major, they do not always look to explore all the different electives that are available opting to take other classes within their college major.
-But, sometimes students’ schedules are just so jam-packed that an easy, fun, and exciting elective is the perfect way to round out a schedule.
+That’s not to say they cannot change their major but, once a student is following their course track, it can become more difficult to switch as they progress further into their major.
+And for those students that love their major, they often opt to take other classes within their college major instead of exploring all the different electives that are available.
+But, sometimes students’ schedules are just so stress-packed that an easy, fun, and exciting elective is the perfect way to round out a schedule.

-Electives can serve many purposes: fulfill an individual’s major requirement, supplement more rigorous courses to complete a minor, fill a schedule, or simply to have fun.
+Electives can serve many purposes: fulfill an individual’s major requirement, supplement more rigorous courses to complete a minor, fill a schedule, or simply to have great learning fun.

 Arts & Crafts

 Food & Beverage

 Wines of France

 How to Thrive in an Automated World